Applepye21/Applepye21.github.io/docs/_sources/experience.md.txt

 After my freshman year calculus professor recommended that I become a math tutor, I joined Plymouth State's Math Activity Center (MAC).
 I worked at the Center during the fall of my sophomore year, assisting students that arrived looking for help with algebra, pre-calculus, and calculus.
 Students who came in were drop-ins without appointments, often requiring me to be working with multiple students at a time, each with different sets of coursework.

 Unfortunately, I was unable to fit tutoring into my schedule during the spring semester of 2020, ending my time at the MAC.

-## **Camps Car Wash**

-*Cashier and Detailer*
-*May 2019 - August 2019*

-Working at [Camps Car Wash](https://www.campscarwash.com/) was a summer job.
-My responsibilities were to:

-* Ring up car wash sales at the cash register
-* Prepare cars for cleaning before going through the wash
-* Clean customer cars brought in for detailing
-* Maintain a clean appearance of the property

-## **Ski Haus**

-***Warehouse Associate and Customer Assistant***
-***September 2017 - April 2018, December 2018 - January 2019***

-I worked at [Ski Haus](https://skihaus.com) during my senior year of high school as well as the winter break of my freshman year of college.
-My responsibilities were to:

-* Organize skis, snowboards, and boots in the warehouse
-* Provide customers with their new equipment when it was ready for sale or rent
-* Inspect the quality of the customer's equipment before it was released to them
-* Maintain a clean appearance on the sales floor

 ---